 - Natural gas feedstock

-- NGL feedstock
+- Hydrocarbon gas liquids (HGLs) feedstocks

 - Petrochemical feedstock

 - Asphalt and road oil

-In the model, byproduct fuels, such as residual fuel oil or petroleum coke, are always consumed before purchased fuels.
-"Miscellaneous petroleum" in the industrial sector is a residual composite of minor petroleum fuels subject to wide variations due to changing reassessments of petroleum coke, still gas, and naphtha feedstock for petrochemicals.
+In the module, byproduct fuels, such as residual fuel oil or petroleum coke, are always consumed before purchased fuels.

 Renewable fuels are modeled in the same manner as all other fuels in the IDM.
 Renewable fuels are modeled both in the PA component and in the boiler, steam, and cogeneration (BSC) component.
 The primary renewable fuels consumed in the industrial sector are pulping liquor (a byproduct of the chemical pulping process in the paper industry) and wood.